CPCC station

-CPCC Central Campus is a streetcar station in Charlotte, North Carolina.
+CPCC is a streetcar station in Charlotte, North Carolina.
 The at-grade dual side platforms on Elizabeth Avenue are a stop along the CityLynx Gold Line and serves Central Piedmont Community College.

 Location

-CPCC Central Campus station is located at the intersection of Elizabeth Avenue and Pease Lane, at Central Piedmont Community College.
+CPCC station is located at the intersection of Elizabeth Avenue and Pease Lane, at Central Piedmont Community College.
 Nearby is the American Legion Memorial Stadium, Elizabeth Park, Grady Cole Center, Little Sugar Creek Greenway, and Thompson Park.

 History

-As part of the initial 1.5 mi Gold Line, construction on CPCC Central Campus began in December 2013.
+As part of the initial 1.5 mi Gold Line, construction on CPCC began in December 2013.
 The station opened to the public on July 14, 2015, with a low platform configuration that was used for heritage streetcars.
 In June 2019, as part of phase two, streetcar service was replaced by the CityLynx Connector bus; at which time the station's two side platforms were closed off so they can be raised to accommodate the level boarding for modern streetcar vehicles.
 Though it was slated to reopen in early-2020, various delays pushed out the reopening till mid-2021.
 The station reopened to the public on August 30, 2021, at which time the CityLynx Connector bus was discontinued.